FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Himmel, Himml, Himmler, Himmeler, Himel, Himler, Himeler and many more.

 This web page shows only a small excerpt of our Himel research.
-Another 140 words (10 lines of text) covering the years 1756, 1792, 1795, and 1814 are included under the topic Early Himel History in all our PDF Extended History products.
+Another 140 words (10 lines of text) covering the years 1756, 1792, 1795, and 1814 are included under the topic Early Himel History in all our PDF Extended History products and printed products wherever possible.

-Another 56 words (4 lines of text) are included under the topic Early Himel Notables in all our PDF Extended History products.
+Another 28 words (2 lines of text) are included under the topic Early Himel Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: